What is a Canadian Study Permit?

 Every year, over 130,000 students come to Canada to study.
 In order to do so, they must obtain a study permit issued by the Canadian government.
-This permit, which is a type of Temporary Resident Visa (TRV) allows students to study in Canada for a temporary period of time, and typically indicates the educational instutition they are attending and course of study.
+This permit, which is a type of Temporary Resident Visa (TRV) allows students to study in Canada for a temporary period of time, and typically indicates the educational institution they are attending and course of study.
 To qualify, an applicant must fit a certain set of requirements.

+There are several eligibility requirements for those looking to immigrate to Canada for study.
 In order to qualify for a study permit, you must:

 - Satisfy an officer that you will leave Canada at the end of your studies

-- Have a letter of acceptance from an educational institution
+- Have a letter of acceptance from an educational institution (must be enrolled at a designated learning institution)

 - Prove that you have money for the duration of your stay in Canada to pay for tuition fees, and living expenses for yourself and accompanying family members.